Az-Net/Proposals/Mathematics/Limiting God.md

 The fourth line suggests that infinity is a limit that we can never reach, but that it can still be a part of our understanding of the world.
 This is a philosophical way of thinking about the world, and it suggests that the world is ultimately beyond our comprehension.

-These lines are all very different, but they all seem to be pointing to the same thing: the world is a complex and mysterious place, and we can never fully understand it.
-But that doesn't mean that we can't try.
+These lines are all very different, but they all seem to be pointing to the same thing: the world is a complex and mysterious place, and we can never fully understand it. . .

+...But that doesn't mean that we can't try.

 ### By: ~Az)